Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Dynamical Mean Field Theory

 The AIM describes a single impurity site \(d^\dagger_\sigma\left|0\right>\) with single-particle energy \(\varepsilon_d\) where electrons of opposite spin interact with strength \(U\).
 This impurity is connected to a bath of non-interacting sites \(c^\dagger_{k,\sigma}\left|0\right>\) with energy \(\varepsilon_k\) via a hybridization strength \(V_k\).

 The central quantity in DMFT is the GF which has to be determined self-consistently.
 Based on the equivalence of the two models, the lattice GF on the impurity site \(G_{\text{lat}}\) has to be identical to the impurity GF \(G_\text{imp}\) in the AIM.
 This directly implies the equivalence of the self-energy of both systems.
-In the limit of infinitely many bath sites this DMFT approach becomes exact \cite{Metzner1989}.

 The simplest possible DMFT model consists of only one impurity and one bath site, \(H_{\text{bath}} = \sum_{\sigma} \varepsilon_c c_{\sigma}^\dagger c_{\sigma}\).
 This so-called two-site DMFT, which we consider in this paper, was studied in detail by Potthoff \cite{Potthoff2001}.
-He derived two specific conditions for self-consistency,
+Here, we review the essential ingredients of the corresponding algorithm.
+Two specific conditions for self-consistency,

+were derived in \cite{Potthoff2001}.
 These conditions demand that the occupation of the correlated site has to be equal in both formulations of the problem and the hybridization strength \(V\) must be equal to the product of the quasi-particle weight \(z\) and the variance of the non-interacting density of states, i.e.\ the bandwidth of the bath electrons, \({M^{(0)}_2 =\sum_{i\neq j}t_{ij}^2 = \int d\omega \omega^2 \rho_0(\omega)}\).